Skip to content

 Downscaled Climate Projections for Heat & Health Applications

-[ heat photo - NOAA CPO ]Beginning in spring 2022, GFDL’s Empirical Statistical Downscaling team (ESD Team, part of NOAA/OAR/GFDL) has been working on a research project involving the downscaling of multi-decadal climate projections for heat and human health applications.
-The ESD team is collaborating with Hunter Jones (NOAA/OAR/CPO/NIHHIS Climate and Health Project Manager), Ellen Mecray (NOAA/NESDIS/NCEI/Regional Climate Services Director for the Eastern Region), and Benjamin Le Roy, a post doctoral researcher with the Princeton University Cooperative Institute for Modeling the Earth System (CIMES).
+[ heat photo - NOAA CPO ]Beginning in spring 2022, GFDL’s Empirical Statistical Downscaling team (ESD Team, part of NOAA/OAR/GFDL) has been working on a research project involving the use of observations and downscaled multi-decadal climate projections for heat and human health applications.
+Working across NOAA, GFDL’s ESD team is collaborating with Hunter Jones (NOAA/OAR/CPO/NIHHIS Climate and Health Project Manager) and Ellen Mecray (NOAA/NESDIS/NCEI/Regional Climate Services Director for the Eastern Region).
+In September 2024, Weixuan (Rosa) Xu joined our team as a post doctoral researcher with the Princeton University Cooperative Institute for Modeling the Earth System (CIMES).
+Benjamin Le Roy had previously been a CIMES postdoc with us and we continue to collaborate with him.

 Heat is one of the leading weather-related killers in the United States, resulting in hundreds of fatalities each year and even more heat-related illnesses.
 Observations show an upward trend in the frequency and intensity of extreme heat events over the past several decades, and climate modeling studies indicate this trend will continue.
 Consequently, it is imperative for scientists, health officials, emergency responders, city planners, and others to better understand and properly utilize climate data, so they can make well-informed and risk-reducing decisions.

 Our initial focus has been on a portion of the mid-Atlantic states with an emphasis on the urban heat island of Philadelphia and its connections to heat-related public health issues.
-Additional analyses are being performed over a 13 state region stretching from Maine to Virginia.
-That many vulnerable people live in urban environments whose microclimatic variations may not be well represented in commonly used climate data products poses challenges that are being investigated.
+Additional analyses are being performed over a 13 state region stretching from Maine to Virginia, and other investigations are examining factors affecting multi-variate heat indices at many sites across the contiguous United States.
+Furthermore, investigations are being conducted to address the unique challenges related to vulnerable people living in urban environments – densely populated locations whose microclimatic variations may not be well represented in commonly used climate data products.

 Sections: